 This stunning herbaceous perennials is a close relative of the well known ‘Red Hot Poker’ but this species flowers much later, in England it would normally flower from July into August but here in France it reliably flowers twice each year once in June/July and again during October.
-This particular plant has only been established for 3 years and had over 15 flower spikes on it in late May and early June, now in mid September it has produced a second flush with over 30 flower spikes coming.
+This particular plant has only been established for 3 years and had over 15 flower spikes on it in June, now in early October it is starting to produced a second flush of flowers with many more buds to come.

 Cut back the faded flower spikes immediately after the first flowering to get a second flush.
 The foliage is semi- evergreen and needs a bit of a tidy up in mid to late autumn by cutting back dying or damaged or straggly leaves and again in early spring after any winter damage.